drewolson/diggr/README.txt

 arguments.
 See synopsis for more information.

 Note: In an effort to remain consistent with the Digg API, some method names do not follow the ruby idiom of underscores.
-Although somewhat ugly, this allows a user read the Digg API and understand the exact methods to call in Diggr to achieve their desired results.
+Although somewhat ugly, this allows a user to read the Digg API and understand the exact methods to call in Diggr to achieve their desired results.

 == FEATURES/PROBLEMS: